mlpack/mlpack/doc/user/methods/knn.md

 // All data is uniform random: 10-dimensional data.
 Replace with a data::Load()
-// call or similar for a real application. arma::mat dataset(10, 1000, arma::fill::randu); // 1000 points.
+// call or similar for a real application. arma::mat referenceSet(10, 1000, arma::fill::randu); // 1000 points.

 mlpack::KNN knn;                     // Step 1: create object.
-knn.Train(dataset);                  // Step 2: set the dataset to search in. arma::mat distances;
+knn.Train(referenceSet);             // Step 2: set the reference set.
+arma::mat distances;
 arma::Mat<size_t> neighbors;
 knn.Search(5, neighbors, distances); // Step 3: find 5 nearest neighbors of
-                                     //         every point in `dataset`.
+                                     //         every point in `referenceSet`.

 // Note: you can also call `knn.Search(querySet, 5, neighbors, distances)` to
-// find the nearest neighbors in `dataset` of a different set of points.
+// find the nearest neighbors in `referenceSet` of a different set of points.

 // Print some information about the results. std::cout << "Found " << neighbors.n_rows << " neighbors for each of "